Dustin Moskovitz

 Dustin Aaron Moskovitz (/ˈmɒskəvɪts/; born May 22, 1984) is an American internet entrepreneur who co-founded the social media service Facebook and its parent company Meta Platforms with Mark Zuckerberg, Eduardo Saverin, Andrew McCollum and Chris Hughes.
 In 2008, he left Facebook to co-found Asana with Justin Rosenstein.
 In March 2011, Forbes reported Moskovitz to be the youngest self-made billionaire in the world, on the basis of his then 2.34% share in Facebook.
-According to Forbes, as of May 2025, Moskovitz's estimated net worth stood at US$17.4 billion, making him the 125th richest individual in the world.
+According to Forbes, as of April 2026, Moskovitz's estimated net worth stood at US$10.2 billion.

 Early life

 Moskovitz, who is Jewish, was born on May 22, 1984, in Gainesville, Florida, and grew up in Ocala, Florida.
 He attended Vanguard High School, graduating from the IB Diploma Program.
 Moskovitz attended Harvard University as an economics major for two years before he moved with Mark Zuckerberg to Palo Alto, California, in order to work full-time on Facebook.